LeaveItToBeaver/workspace/README.md

 - Ensure Firebase credentials are configured (env or serviceAccountKey.json).
 - CORS origins are whitelisted in `server/index.js`.

+## CodeSandbox Deployment

+**Known Issue**: Firebase Admin SDK tokens are time-sensitive.
+When CodeSandbox VMs hibernate and resume, clock drift can invalidate tokens.

+**Solution**: Rotate Firebase service account key in CodeSandbox secrets before each session.
+This is a platform limitation and doesn't occur in production environments with stable system clocks (Cloud Run, ECS, EC2).

+For the live interview, credentials will be refreshed beforehand.

 ## Original requirements below:

 /\*